FireSuppressionDirectory

 Fire Suppression Inspection in Texas

-260 verified fire suppression inspection companies operate across 114 cities in Texas.
+257 verified fire suppression inspection companies operate across 113 cities in Texas.
 Statewide contractors cover Wet Pipe, Dry Pipe, Kitchen Hood, and Special Hazard systems, serving Restaurant, Healthcare, and Residential facilities and commercial properties.
-101 providers offer 24/7 emergency service statewide.
-Browse by city to compare local contractors for NFPA 25 inspections, system repairs, and annual testing.
+96 Texas companies carry a state-verified contractor license (37% of listed providers) — use the License Verified badge to identify credentialed contractors for code compliance.

 Browse by City